 Read Leviticus 23:23-24

-A Sabbath in the 7th month, the 1st day, will be a holy gathering. (convocation or meeting)
+Verse 24 says, they would have a sabbath in the 7th month.
+The 1st day will be a holy gathering. (convocation or meeting)

 Verse 27 says on the 10th day of the 7th month there shall be a day of atonement: another holy gathering.